dell/ansible-powermax/docs/Product Guide.md

                                                                                                                                                         </td>
                                                             <td>
                                         <div>The Time To Live (TTL) value for the snapshot.</div>
-                                        <div>If the ttl is not specified, the storage group snap details would be returned.</div>
+                                        <div>If the TTL is not specified, the storage group snap details are returned.</div>
                                         <div>However, to create a SG snap - TTL must be given.</div>
                                         <div>If the SG snap should not have any TTL - specify TTL as &quot;None&quot;</div>
                                                     </td>